BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Serialization:** Threads access the data serially rather than concurrently (e.g., in case of a mutex lock)
 - **Oversubscription:** More threads than the hardware can support
 - **Contention:** If the processors rarely have to wait for each other, you have low contention
-- **Cache ping-pong:** the data is passed back and forth between the caches many times (e.g. locking a mutex in a loop)
+- **Cache ping-pong:** The data is passed back and forth between the caches many times (e.g. locking a mutex in a loop)
 - **L1/L2/L3 caches:** Memory segments designed to speed up access
-- **Cache line:** Blocks of memory dealt with by the processors (typically 32 or 64 bytes)
+- **Cache line:** Blocks of memory dealt by the processors (typically 32 or 64 bytes)
 - **False sharing:** The cache line is shared, even though none of the data is shared
 - **Data proximity:** If the data is spread out in memory, the related cache lines must be loaded from memory onto the processor cache